| This

 • If without sufficient time to acquire radiological instruments

-sure that your portable radios function properly from inside your shelter
+extra sure that your portable radios function properly from inside your

-and that you have plenty of fresh batteries stocked for them.
-Without
+shelter and that you have plenty of fresh batteries stocked for them.

-radiological instruments, listening for official guidance about the radiation
+Without radiological instruments, listening for official guidance about

-threat levels in your particular area will be the only way you'll know
+the radiation threat levels in your particular area will be the only

 • If close to a target, your first indication of a nuclear detonation